-In Long Calderwood we have dedicated teachers, Mrs Boyle and Mrs Roberts, who take a lead role in the STEM areas; science, technologies, engineering and mathematics.
-They support staff to develop a deeper knowledge and understanding of these areas and the children enjoy solving problems and challenges in these areas.
-These range from the P1-3 classes having a 'Tinker Table' for tinkering with nuts, bolts and safe tools, P6 being challenged to construct an Eiffel tower with a range of re-usable materials, P4/5 made bridges which were tested for strength with a range of stationary from rubbers to pencil cases and P7 children have excelled in using 'Google Sites' to create their own website in French.
+In Long Calderwood we have dedicated teachers, Mrs Boyle and Mrs Roberts, who take a lead role in the STEM areas, science, technologies, engineering and mathematics.
+They support staff to develop a deeper knowledge and understanding of these areas and the children enjoy solving problems and challenges.
+These range from the P1-3 classes having a 'Tinker Table' for tinkering with nuts, bolts, and safe tools and P4-7 children being challenged in computer programming, computer aided design and a wide variety of science investigations.